-Rasmussen studied at the National College for Handicraft and Design at Bergen from 1978–82 and 1992–94, and at the University College of Arts, Crafts and Design in Stockholm from 1982–83.
+Rasmussen studied at the National College for Handicraft and Design in Bergen 1978–82 and 1992–94, and at the University College of Arts, Crafts and Design in Stockholm 1982–83.
 She has had a number of major exhibitions in Norway and abroad, in venues such as Sven-Harry’s Art Museum in Stockholm (2015), Telemark Gallery (2015), Bomuldsfabriken Kunsthall in Arendal (2013), Spiral Garden Gallery in Tokyo (2012), Drammens Museum (2008) and Sørlandets Art Museum (2006).
-She has also published several specialist books on fabrics.
-Her work has been purchased by most of the big museums in Norway, including the National Museum of Art, Architecture and Design, Oslo, Sørlandets Art Museum, National Museum of Decorative Arts and design, KODE Art Museums and Composer Homes, Bergen, Arts Council Norway and Oslo Municipality, as well as a number of private collectors and embassies abroad.
+She has also published several books on fabrics.
+Her work has been purchased by most of the major museums and institutions in Norway, including the National Museum of Art, Architecture and Design, Oslo, Sørlandets Art Museum, National Museum of Decorative Arts and design, KODE Art Museums and Composer Homes, Bergen, Arts Council Norway, Public Art Norway and Oslo Municipality, as well as a number of private collectors.